-The Diocese of Grand Island become a place where the model and encouragement of vocations is a regular occurrence through our religious and lay faithful.
+We desire the Diocese of Grand Island to become a place where the model and encouragement of vocations is a regular occurrence through our religious and lay faithful.
 We envision our young people being given every opportunity to ask where God may be calling them because of an encounter with Jesus Christ and through faithful Catholics.
 We envision every Catholic home as a foundation for vocational discernment, supported by Catholic schools and religious education programs.

 MISSION STATEMENT

-The Diocese of Grand Island Office for Vocations exists to encourage and inspire young people to consider the priesthood and religious life.
-We do this by igniting a culture of vocations in the clergy, religious, and lay faithful through the following pillars.
+The Diocese of Grand Island Office for Vocations exists to encourage and inspire young people to consider priesthood and religious life.
+We do this by igniting a culture of vocations in the clergy, religious, and lay faithful through:

 strategic plan (2025-2030)